talinikula/thermal-imaging/README.md

 *Thermal imaging with unmanned aerial system*

-The data is recorded locally on UAV and streamed for monitoring purposed to the ground station.
+The data is recorded locally on UAV and streamed for live monitoring purposed to the ground station.

 ![The live data streaming to ground station](monitor.jpg "The live data streaming to ground station")